epfl-lara/stainless/docs/HOWTO_RELEASE.md

    In the tag commit message, include the release notes for that version.
 4. Push the tag to GitHub with `git push --tags`.
 5. Build the standalone archives for macOS and Linux with `./bin/package-standalone.sh`.
+6. Build the SBT plugin archive for all platform with `./bin/package-sbt-plugin.sh`.
-6. Create a new release on GitHub, add the release notes for that version and attach the two archives.
+7. Create a new release on GitHub, add the release notes for that version and attach the archives.
 Make sure to not rename the archives.

-7. Release the Docker image with `./bin/docker-release.sh VERSION`, where `VERSION` is of the form `X.X.X` (without a leading `v`).
+[//]: # (7.
+Release the Docker image with `./bin/docker-release.sh VERSION`, where `VERSION` is of the form `X.X.X` &#40;without a leading `v`&#41;.)

 ## Notes